PrimeRin/blog-sphere/README.md

-# BlogSphere
+# EZBLOG

 ## 📌 Description
-The **BlogSphere** is a web-based application designed to manage and publish blog posts efficiently.
+The **EZBlOG** is a web-based application designed to manage and publish blog posts efficiently.
 It allows users to create, edit, and delete blog posts while storing data in a MySQL database.
 The backend is built using PHP and MySQL, and the frontend uses HTML, CSS, and JavaScript.

 ## 🚀 Features
 - Create, update, and delete blog posts